mrSnow-tr/PortaLink/README.md

 ## Public URL does not appear

-PortaLink waits for `cloudflared` to announce the tunnel URL.
+Sharelink waits for `cloudflared` to announce the tunnel URL.

 You can increase the timeout: